You did it. Your Nevada LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 Due Date and Frequency for an Annual List in Nevada

 Your Annual List and Business License Renewal will be due every year by the last day of your LLC’s anniversary month, the month it was initially formed.
-So, if you filed your Articles of Organization in June, your filings will be due by the last day in June every year.
+So, if you filed your Articles of Organization in June, your filings will be due by the last day of June every year.

 What Happens if You Don’t File?